 Pushing Limits is a radio program by, for and about people with disabilities.
-It alternates weekly and airs on Odd weeks at 2:30 pm Friday on KPFA 94.1fm and is produced by an independent collective of radio journalists with disabilities.
+It airs at 2:30 pm every Friday on KPFA 94.1fm and is produced by an independent collective of radio journalists with disabilities.

 Pushing Limits provides critical on-going media coverage of people with disabilities and bring the insights of the grassroots disability movement to the general public.
 We are a proud part of the disability rights movement and approach our programming from the left side of the political dial.
 The guests are almost exclusively people with disabilities and include everyone from individuals who have just become disabled to long-term movement activists.